A PH's Warthog Memories & Musings

 Most of my culling was obviously walk and stalk.
 You can’t effectively cull warthog on a continuous basis from a vehicle.
-They’re quick learners and when hearing the approach of a vehicle, disappear into the bush long before you see them.
-Taking only one tracker with me we’d shoot as many as we could in a given area, and then bring the vehicle forward and drive round loading them.
+They are quick learners and when hearing the approach of a vehicle, disappear into the bush long before you see them.
+Taking only one tracker with me we would shoot as many as we could in a given area, and then bring the vehicle forward and drive round loading them.
 The carcasses ultimately finding their way via the abattoir into the Triangle Estate butchery.

 Above: Warthog use waterholes daily, such as the one in the photo; they also mud bath as a means of cooling and for external parasitic protection.
 The dry mud is later rubbed off against a rubbing post, removing any trapped ticks etc with it.

-Throughout my professional hunting career, I’ve never experienced any aggressive attack behaviour towards a human by an inadvertently wounded warthog boar or sow.
-When wounded they’ve invariably tried to make it back to the security of an underground warren.
-At very close quarters a wounded old boar or sow will scythe viciously from side to side using their head, and if a person gets too close it’ll probably result in a nasty slashing, particularly so from the lower tusks.
+Throughout my professional hunting career, I have never experienced any aggressive attack behaviour towards a human by an inadvertently wounded warthog boar or sow.
+When wounded they have invariably tried to make it back to the security of an underground warren.
+However, at very close quarters a wounded old boar or sow will scythe viciously from side to side using their head, and if a person gets too close it will probably result in a nasty slashing, particularly so from the lower tusks.
 However, this defensive behaviour is not a determined ‘charge or attack’ in the true sense.

 Warthog are tough creatures.
-Often, if a warthog is on the receiving end of a well-placed bullet, it’ll take off in a determined ‘warthog dash’ moving at the fastest speed they’re capable of.
-And although literally running dead while crashing into and bouncing off tree stumps and scrub, after about 70m or more it’ll suddenly expire.
+Often, if a warthog is on the receiving end of a well-placed bullet, it’ll take off in a determined ‘warthog dash’ moving at the fastest speed they are capable of.
+And although literally running dead while crashing into and bouncing off tree stumps and scrub, after about 70m or more it will suddenly expire.
 ‘Bleeding like a stuck pig’ is an apt description for this dash because their death run flight path is normally saturated with blood splattered in all directions on surrounding low hanging brush and on the ground, making it easy to follow.

-Once, on a Zimbabwe safari on the BVC I had a Croatian client, use a quick offhand reflex shot to slip a .375 H&H Rhino 380gr solid shank bullet into a fleeing warthog boar at about 15m that’d crossed our front at high speed in long grass (we were actually stalking a waterbuck).
+Once, on a Zimbabwe safari on the BVC (Bubye Valley Conservancy) I had a Croatian client, use a quick offhand reflex shot to slip a .375 H&H Rhino 380gr solid shank bullet into a fleeing warthog boar at about 15m that had crossed our front at high speed in long grass (we were actually stalking a waterbuck).
 The hog was well hit in the lungs and in acknowledgement of the shot put a huge surge of Olympian effort into its dying ‘dash’.